Embodied Evolution in Collective Robotics: A Review: Algorithmic description

 \item[Sense--act cycle] This represents `regular', i.e., not related to the evolutionary process, robot control.
 The details of the sense-act cycle depend on the robotic paradigm that governs robot behaviour; this may include planning, subsumption or other paradigms.
 This may also be implemented as a separate parallel process.

 \item[Calculate performance] If the evolutionary process defines an objective function, the robots monitor their own performance.
-This may involve measurements such as that of speed, collisions or collected resources.
+This may involve measurements of quantities such as speed, number of collisions or amount of collected resources.
 Whatever their nature, these measurements are then used to evaluate and compare genomes (as fitness values in evolutionary computation).
+The possible discrepancy between the individual's objective function and the population welfare will be discussed further in Section~\ref{sec:openissues}.

 \item[Mating] This is the essential step in the evolutionary process where robots exchange genetic material.
-The choice to mate with another robot may be purely based on environmental contingencies (e.g., when robots mate whenever they are within communication range), but other considerations may also play a part (e.g. performance, genotypic similarity, etc.).
+The choice to mate with another robot may be purely based on environmental contingencies (e.g., when robots mate whenever they are within communication range), but other considerations may also play a part (e.g., performance, genotypic similarity, etc.).
 The pseudo-code describes a symmetric exchange of genomes (with both a transmit and a receive operation), but this may be asymmetrical for particular implementations.
 In implementations such as that of \cite{Schwarzer2011} or \cite{Haasdijk2014}, for instance, robots suspend normal operation to collect genetic material from other, active robots.
 Mating typically results in a pool of candidate parents that are considered in the parent selection process.

 \item[Replacement] The currently active genome is replaced by a new individual (the offspring), implying the removal of the current genome.
-This event can be triggered by a robot's internal conditions (e.g. running out of time or virtual energy, reaching a given performance level) or through interactions with other robots (e.g., receiving promising genetic material~\citep{Watson2002a}).
+This event can be triggered by a robot's internal conditions (e.g., running out of time or virtual energy, reaching a given performance level) or through interactions with other robots (e.g., receiving promising genetic material~\citep{Watson2002a}).